JSON Formatter: How to Beautify, Validate, and Minify JSON

 API debugging

 Browser DevTools show raw JSON in the Network tab, usually unformatted.
 Copy the payload, paste it into a JSON Formatter, and get instant syntax highlighting and structure.
 Pair with a Base64 Decoder for APIs that encode JSON payloads in Base64.
+For a deeper look at which data format to use in each context, the JSON vs XML vs YAML vs TOML comparison covers the tradeoffs.

 Config file errors